WA’s bubble gum hue Pink Lakes that are Instagram-worthy destinations.

 Quairading Pink Lake

-This lake is just a couple of hour’s drive from Perth and isn’t quite like the others.
+This pink lake is just a couple of hour’s drive from Perth and isn’t quite like the others.

 Why?
 Because it’s not all pink.